-Chicago writer John Fancher talked with songwriter and keyboardist Brendan O’Connell to talk about his experience of recording The Right Now’s brand new album Starlight with Vijay and Steven at Transient Sound in Chicago.
+Chicago writer John Fancher talked with songwriter and keyboardist Brendan O’Connell about his experience of recording The Right Now’s brand new album Starlight with Vijay and Steven at Transient Sound in Chicago.

 It was one of those tunes that took the most finessing…

 We knew we’d sort of pigeonholed ourselves as a band that did retro-soul or throwback kind of stuff.
 We also knew it was time to breakout—try and be a little more pop.

 Going into the studio I’d say the biggest bear for us to handle was mixing this tune called “Postcard.”
 It’s a pure pop song, but it’s also one of those tunes that took the most finessing.

 Quincy Jones used to describe Michael Jackson as great in the studio because he had “ass power.”
 It meant he could just sit his ass in the chair for as long as needed to in order to see the project through.
 If it was a 14-hour day then that’s what it was.